morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 If you have all 5 characters in your squad with the institute bond, they'll get +15% damage to humans, +10% physical damage reduction, as well as some additional bonus damage reduction if they're all full-star (more about stars later)

-## Now, how do you upgrade equipment, tools and abilities?
+## Now, How Do You Upgrade Equipment, Tools and Abilities?

 ![Tools](/assets/thm/gaming/foso/tools.jpg)